Ethan Lovett: Reception

 The character of "charismatic drifter/grifter" Ethan was initially a recurring role, but Parsons was soon put on contract with the series.
 In March 2009 Soaps In Depth magazine credited Parsons with "taking the show by storm" and dubbed Ethan "one of daytime's most riveting young characters."

 Controversy surrounded the actor and the character when it was revealed Ethan was a product of an affair between Luke Spencer and Holly Sutton.
 "I was tremendously disliked for that!
 [Laughs] I was a dagger in the heart of all the Luke and Laura fans!
 They didn't want to believe Luke done such a thing during his legendary romance with Laura.
 And I don't blame them.
 It wasn't my fault, but I took a lot of heat."

+Charlie Mason and Richard Simms from Soaps She Knows called the 2023 recasting of Ethan the "Most Pointless Recast" in American soap operas of that year, commenting that they had "barely gotten a glimpse of General Hospital's new Ethan — let alone adjusted to him suddenly being blond — when Holly and Luke's son left on a new adventure".